 In September 1864 as the Civil War ground toward its final months, Holland headed to Virginia to search for his brother, a Confederate soldier.
 Left behind were Holland’s wife Mary Ann and their young children, including a week-old son.
 Simpson Holland died two months later without ever returning home.

 For two weeks in April 1865, an encampment of Union soldiers encircled the Holland home.
 Mary Ann and her children lived upstairs while Union soldiers occupied the first floor as a field hospital.

 The story of Mary Ann Holland and her young children featured prominently in the play “Finding Patience – The Story of Holly Springs.”
 The community production debuted in June 2017 at Holly Springs Cultural Center with multiple sold-out performances.

-The town bought the house, saving it from demolition, in December 2017 with the expectation of selling it with preservation requirements.
-The Town worked with Capital Area Preservation on deed covenants that commit the new owners to preserving the structure’s character.
+The Town bought the house, saving it from demolition, in 2017 with the expectation of selling it with preservation requirements.
+The Town worked with Capital Area Preservation on deed covenants that committed the new owners to preserving the structure’s character.
 Its history as a home and the high cost of adapting the structure for public use were reasons that preservation experts advised maintaining it as a private home.